Neuro-GD study: Comparing genetic developmental conditions

 Background

 Conducting clinical trials is essential to identify new therapies.
 Even though we can conduct clinical trials for several single gene neurodevelopmental disorders (disorders linked to changes in only one gene), one major issue is that each condition is relatively rare.
 This means that the development of therapies, treatments, or specific support for each disorder is unlikely.
 Yet, taken together these single gene neurodevelopmental conditions are not rare.
-If we could create groups of single gene disorders that are likely to respond to the same drug, developping new treatments and therapies would become more feasible, and more robust trials could be conducted.
+If we could create groups of single gene disorders that are likely to respond to the same drug, developing new treatments and therapies would become more feasible, and more robust trials could be conducted.

-Why are we doing this study?
+Why did we do this study?

 This project focuses on two single gene neurodevelopmental disorders: Fragile X syndrome (caused by a change in the FMR1 gene) and SYNGAP1-related intellectual disability (caused by changes in the SYNGAP1 gene).
 We want to describe how genetic changes shape people with neurodevelopmental conditions, especially regarding their clinical, behavioural, cognitive, and neurological characteristics.
 Our hope is that this will: